JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server/runCommandAsync.md

 ### Other Commands

-Following commands useful for mapmaking are cannot be replaced with JS code:
+Following commands useful for mapmaking cannot be replaced with JS code:

 1. `/camerashake`
 2. `/fog`